 Federal PLUS Parent loan:

 The Federal Parent Loan for Undergraduate Students (PLUS) is available to parents of undergraduate students in amounts up to the full cost of attendance less any financial aid.
 PLUS loans require that students enroll in a degree program at the half-time level or above.
-Effective July 1, 2006, the interest rate for new loans will be fixed at 6.41 percent.
+The effective interest rate for new loans is 7.21%.
 Borrowers commence repayment immediately upon disbursement and have up to 10 years to repay.
 Information about PLUS is mailed to financial aid recipients along with their financial aid awards.
 For more information, please contact us.